 Clinically isolated syndrome (CIS):

-When a person experiences their first bout symptoms of multiple sclerosis, healthcare experts frequently classify it as CIS.
+When a person experiences their first bout of symptoms of multiple sclerosis, healthcare experts frequently classify it as CIS.
 Multiple sclerosis does not develop in every CIS sufferer.

 Relapsing-remitting MS (RRMS):

 The most prevalent kind of multiple sclerosis.
 People with RRMS undergo relapses or exacerbations, which are episodes of new or exacerbated symptoms.